amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 outcomeName <- 'readmitted'
 ```
 <BR><BR>
-101766
+**101766 obs. of  50 variables**

-Of great interest are 3 fields: ``diag_1``, ``diag_2``, ``diag_3``.
+Of interest are 3 fields: ``diag_1``, ``diag_2``, ``diag_3``.
 These 3 features are numerical representations of patient diagnoses.
 Each patient can have up to 3 recorded.
 If we look at the unique length of each, you will quickly realize that there are a lot of them and they all need to be considered as factors, not numbers as the distance between two diagnoses doesn't mean anything.

 ```r
 length(unique(diabetes$diag_1))